openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0001-unified-platform-repository.rst

 CLI tool
 ========

 Similar to ``fedx-scripts`` provided by ``frontend-build``, the unified library will provide a CLI tool.
 This tool will expose commands to run the above webpack configurations, as well as other commands related to frontend projects.
-The rationale and details of frontend projects and these CLI commands are the subject of :doc:`ADR-0002: Frontend projects and CLI tooling <0002-frontend-projects-cli-tooling>`.
+The rationale and details of frontend projects and these CLI commands are the subject of a future ADR.

 Consequences
 ************